rohanrao619/Library_Management_Android_App/README.md

 |**Deadline Approaching Notification**|**Fine Increased Notification**|

 ## Tools Used
-* [Android Studio](https://developer.android.com/studio) : Android Studio is the official integrated development environment for Google's Android operating system, built on JetBrains' IntelliJ IDEA software and designed specifically for Android development.
+* [Android Studio](https://developer.android.com/studio) : Used as the Android developement environment.
-* [Cloud Firestore](https://firebase.google.com/products/firestore) : Cloud Firestore is a flexible, scalable database for mobile, web, and server development from Firebase and Google Cloud Platform.
+* [Cloud Firestore](https://firebase.google.com/products/firestore) : Used as the backend database.
-* [Cloud Functions](https://cloud.google.com/functions) : Cloud Functions is a hosted, private, and scalable Node.js environment which lets you automatically run backend code in response to events triggered by Firebase features and HTTPS requests.
+* [Cloud Functions](https://cloud.google.com/functions) : Used to deploy cloud scripts automatically triggered by Firebase features and HTTPS requests.
-* [Firebase Cloud Messaging](https://firebase.google.com/products/cloud-messaging) : Firebase Cloud Messaging is a cross-platform cloud solution for messages and notifications for Android, iOS, and web applications.
+* [Firebase Cloud Messaging](https://firebase.google.com/products/cloud-messaging) : Used for sending push notifications.

 ## Contributing
 You are welcome to contribute :